We review eight trends in Contact Center technology that integrate across business processes and define success for contact centers in the future.

 The mention of robotic process automation (RPA) often invokes the thought of robots on an assembly line--hardly something that’s necessary for a modern contact center.
 But RPA can help improve the bottom line, improving productivity and decreasing costs.
 Contact centers already frequently use attended RPA bots to complete repetitive, low-complexity tasks.

 Moving forward, the cutting-edge contact center will also use unattended RPA bots to autonomously handle tasks from a predetermined queue.
-They can also be used to train contact-center employees, for instance, by providing upskilling and other employee training.
+They can also be used to train contact-center employees, for instance, by providing upskilling and other employee training [add link here]

 Now's the time to consider how AI chatbots can propel your contact center into the future.
-Get your guide to how conversational AI can help increase efficiency, reduce costs, and deliver a superior customer experience.
+Check out this free infographic to learn more.